 Is it when Catholics have to give up candy and dessert and eat fish on Fridays?
 Is it when the Church wants more of our money or we are expected to donate more to charity?
 It can be, but it also should be more.
 Could Lent be the time for us to “Go Green”?

-“Christian green” is my term for living an eco-friendly, healthy and sustainable living through a Christian worldview in solidarity with all of God’s children around the world.
+“Christian green” is my term for caring for the gift of creation by healthy and sustainable living through a Christian worldview in solidarity with all of God’s children around the world.
 Many people consider themselves environmentalists, conservationists, or “crunchy” moms but is often through a completely secular lense.

-Christian green, in my opinion, is less about saving the Earth as it is more about responsible caring for creation and improving our lives and the lives of others through healthy, eco-friendly and sustainable living.
+Christian green, in my opinion, is less about saving the Earth as it is more about responsible caring for creation and improving our lives and the lives of others through healthy, sustainable living, and environmental stewardship.

 Related Post: Do Christians Have to Be Green & Eco-friendly?